 The Group is led and controlled by the Board.
 Specific responsibilities have been delegated to the Board Committees in order for them to discharging their fiduciary duties and to assist the Board in the running of the Group.
-The Board Committees comprising Audit Committee, Nomination Committee and Remuneration Committee.
-In January 2014, the Board has established a new Board Committee, namely Risk Management Committee chaired by an Independent Non-Executive Director.
+The Board Committees comprising Audit Committee, Nomination Committee, Remuneration Committee and Risk Management Committee.

 Each Board Committee operates within clearly defined terms of reference.
 The Board Committee will then communicate with the Management to further discuss the matters that may have material impact on the Group's performance and results as a whole, and review the actions taken by the Management periodically.
 As for the employees, there are also clearly defined in roles and responsibilities based on their job function.

-However, the Board still remains full responsible for the overall conducts of the Board Committees.
+However, the Board still remains fully responsible for the overall conducts of the Board Committees.